yard

 Zone 3-9 hardy perennial

-Gardeners often baby perennials, but Yarrow (Achillea millefolium) thrives on a little neglect.
-This hardy, ferny-leaved plant handles poor soil, summer drought, and full sun while still pumping out flat flower clusters that pollinators love.
+Gardeners often baby perennials, but Yarrow (Achillea millefolium) thrives on a little neglect; this hardy, ferny-leaved plant handles poor soil, summer drought, and full sun while still pumping out flat flower clusters that pollinators love.
 It is a reliable bloomer in Zones 3-9 and a workhorse for low-maintenance beds and borders.

 View Profile arrow_forward